pfrolke/easy-manage-deposit/README.md

                                                  deposits that were deleted
             -s, --state  <arg>                   The deposits with the specified state argument are deleted
+            -a, --area  <arg>                    The area from which the deposits are considered
             -h, --help                           Show help message

            trailing arguments:
             depositor (not required)
           ---

           Subcommand: sync-fedora-state - Syncs a deposit with Fedora, checks if the deposit is properly registered in Fedora and updates the deposit.properties accordingly
             -h, --help   Show help message

            trailing arguments:
             easy-dataset-id (required)   The dataset identifier of the deposit which deposit.properties are being synced with Fedora
           ---

+          Subcommand: sync-in-review-state - Checks all the deposits in the deposit-draft-area that are IN_REVIEW, and updates them from the deposit.properties
+                                         in the ingest-flow-area

 DESCRIPTION
 -----------

-Manages the deposits in the deposit area.
+Manages the deposits in the deposit areas:
+ * ingest-flow-inbox
+ * sword2-inbox
+ * deposit-draft-area

 EXAMPLES
 --------